sosunnyproject/learningPixi/README.md

   }
 );

-//Add the canvas that Pixi automatically created for you to the HTML document document.body.appendChild(app.view);
+// Add the canvas that Pixi automatically created for you to the HTML document document.body.appendChild(app.view);

 //load an image and run the `setup` function when it's done